 There are times when the ACNC will enforce charity compliance through other means.
 We have powers to gather information, and to monitor whether charities are meeting their obligations.

-- revocation of a charity's registration, which removed entitlement to Commonwealth charity tax concessions.
+- revoke a charity's registration, which removes entitlement to Commonwealth charity tax concessions.

 We may also enter into a compliance agreement with a charity, which is effectively an action plan to help a charity resolve unidentified issues.